Gift Acceptance Policy

 - If, at any time, the Organization accepts custody of designated accounts that have not been approved and established by the Board of Directors, and the Organization does not intend to use the designated funds for the purpose designated, the Organization will return those funds to the donor or contact the donor and request permission in writing to transfer the funds to another fund.

-Gospel for Asia's National Missionary Program
+GFA World's National Missionary Program

 GFA WORLD seeks to provide Christians in the West with the opportunity to participate in sharing the message of Christ’s love among those who have never before heard there is a God who loves them.